Microfluidizer Deagglomeration Processor Solutions

 SEM images of blade coated ink formulations comprising (a) starting graphite, (b) after 1 cycle, (c) after 5 cycles, and (d) after 100 cycles.
 (Source: P.G.
 Karagiannidis, et. al. Microfluidization of graphite and formulation of graphene-based conductive inks, ACS Nano 2017, 11, 2742-2755 DOI: 10.1021/ acsnano.6b07735

-The example of processing 3D carbon nanomaterials is deagglomeration and dispersion of carbon nanotubes (CNTs) studies have been performed using Microfluidizer® homogenizing equipment for dispersing either single-walled nanotubes (SWNTs) or multi-walled nanotubes (MWNTs).
-Our processor can successfully disperse single- and multi-wall CNTs, creating stable suspensions of nanotubes in various liquid media including polymer resins, organic solvents and water.
+The example of processing 3D carbon nanomaterials is deagglomeration and dispersion of carbon nanotubes (CNTs).
+Many studies have been performed using Microfluidizer® homogenizing equipment for dispersing either single-walled nanotubes (SWNTs) or multi-walled nanotubes (MWNTs).
+Our processor can successfully disperse and create stable suspensions of SWNTs and/or MWNTs in various liquid media including polymer resins, organic solvents or simply water.
 The nanotubes are largely deagglomerated and dispersed uniformly — in a single pass.
 During additional passes, length reduction can be controlled based on processing conditions.
 The dispersion can enhance electrical conductivity as well.

-Microfluidizer technology can also be used for deagglomeration of metal oxides.
+Microfluidizer® technology is also very efficient for deagglomeration of metal oxides and inks].
 In a case study, our engineering team used a Microfluidizer® to deagglomerate high crystalline cerium dioxide nanoparticles and reduce the particle size.
 The high shear of our fluid processor significantly reduced the particle size in just a single pass.